Steve Palermo

-Stephen Michael Palermo (October 9, 1949 – May 14, 2017) was an umpire in Major League Baseball who worked in the American League from 1977 to 1991.
+Stephen Michael Palermo (October 9, 1949 – May 14, 2017) was an American umpire in Major League Baseball who worked in the American League from 1977 to 1991.
 His field career ended when he was shot in the back following his decision to intervene and apprehend the assailants in an altercation outside Campisi's, a Dallas Italian restaurant.
 He wore uniform number 14 when the American League began using uniform numbers for its umpires in 1980, and the number was never reassigned to another AL umpire until after the AL and NL umpire staffs were unified by MLB in 2000.

 Biography

 Early life and education

 Steve Palermo was born on October 9, 1949, in Worcester, Massachusetts.
 He studied education at Norwich University, Leicester Junior College and Worcester State College.
 While in school, he worked as a baseball umpire.
 Barney Deary, who headed Major League Baseball's Umpire Development Program, discovered Palermo working a Little League all-star game.
 As a result, Palermo entered the league's development program where he trained for five years.